hjellinek/ctk-core/README.md

                     .matches("[ACTGN]+");
 ```

-(The design is intended to allow for other JVM test frameworks such as [Spock](https://code.google.com/p/spock/).

-The CTK communicates with a running target server (it doesn't manage the target server's lifecycle).
+The CTK communicates with a running target server, but it doesn't (currently) manage the target server's lifecycle).
 The CTK outputs:

 - common [xUnit]() output text files (.txt,.xml) and .tap (for [Test Anything Protocol](https://testanything.org/) users)
 - console output (including any test logs until you configure them to accumulate in files)
 - HTML files of test results, linked to test source/javadoc
 - HTML 'site' of contributor, dependency reports, source code, javadoc, etc

 The name "CTK" refers to the test framework and transport layers.
 The term "CTS" (for "Compliance Test Suite") refers to the actual server-communicating tests.
 These tests are in
 a maven module specific to the implementationlanguage (so far, we have only "cts-java")

+(The design is intended to allow for other JVM test frameworks such as [Spock](https://code.google.com/p/spock/).

 ### Use Cases
 This effort has two primary use cases: